 The promotion of urban resilience as opposed to the negative impacts promoted by the usual urbanization processes has been increasingly stimulated.
-In this context, the complementation of the use of grey infrastructures by green infrastructures has been debated and expanded.
+In this sense, the complementation of the use of grey infrastructures by green infrastructures has been debated and expanded.
 Green infrastructures can fulfill various functions (environmental, social and economic) being also related to the provision of ecosystem services.
 One of the main characteristics it must present is connectivity.
 In Brazil, isolated green infrastructure projects have been developed, lacking the promotion of connectivity.
-It is understood here that, the Municipal Master Plans, by establishing guidelines for municipal land uses, have the potential to outline instruments that enable the implementation of green infrastructures.
-However, for the design of this large network to be effective, it is understood that the Ecologic-Economic Zoning (EEZ), an environmental policy tool of regional scale, based on environmental and economic potentialities and vulnerabilities of the territory, has great potential to assist in the design of local green infrastructures.
-In this sense, it is recognized the potential that tiering brings to the process of integrating the different levels of planning.
-Thus, the present work seeks, through a bibliographic review, to identify in the guidelines for the elaboration of the EEZ, the criteria and factors capable of supporting the design of green infrastructures and, through tiering, to establish the relationship between regional and municipal planning.
+It is understood here that, in this context, the Municipal Master Plan, by establishing guidelines for municipal land uses (urban and rural), has the potential to outline instruments that enable the implementation of green infrastructures.
+However, for the design of this large network to be effective, it is recognized that the Ecologic-Economic Zoning (EEZ), an environmental policy tool of regional scale, based on environmental and economic potentialities and vulnerabilities of the territory, has great potential to assist in the design of local green infrastructures.
+In this sense, it is highlighted the potential that tiering brings to the process of integrating the different levels of planning.
+Thus, the present work seeks, through a bibliographic review, to identify in the guidelines for the elaboration of the EEZ, the criteria and factors capable of supporting the design of green infrastructures and, through tiering, to establish the relationship between regional and municipal planning, leading to the design of a connected network as a green infrastructure must be.